happydpc/ember/notes.md

 ## 5/4/21

-Started a math library that's basic, but I got sidetracked learning rust's module system.
+Started a math library that's basic, but I got sidetracked learning rust's module manager.
 In any case, abacus now exists.
 I wanted to just call it math, but there's already a math crate.
 There's probably already an abacus crate, but fuck it.
 Next step is to draw a triangle but using the machinery of the engine.
-I'm thinking it might be about time to flesh out the render system.
+I'm thinking it might be about time to flesh out the render manager.

 ## 5/7/21